Home

 Glenamaddy Community School dedicates itself to providing an holistic education where the potential and uniqueness of each student is fostered and celebrated.
 With our Educational Partners we strive to create a caring environment of mutual respect, where each individual is cherished and nurtured to a personal, intellectual and moral maturity.
 We find our inspiration in the Christian message of faith, hope and love.

 We recognise that students have different abilities and interests and tailor our expectations accordingly.
-Every student has a right to an education, which suits his/her needs and abilities and encourages each student to develop his/her potential.
+Every student has a right to an education, which suits their needs and abilities and encourages each them to develop their potential.
 Everyone has corresponding responsibilities to ensure that the rights of others are upheld.
 We seek to inspire and motivate our students by example and advice.
 Good behaviour is encouraged, praised and rewarded.
-Our standards are high so that our students can grow into self-confident and responsible citizens, prepared to face the challenges of independent life after school.
+We aspire to standards and values which encourage our students to grow into self-confident and responsible citizens, prepared to face the challenges of independent life after school.
 In that regard we commit ourselves to implement the School Rules in a fair, impartial and consistent manner.

 The Goals of the Educational Partners

 The primary educators of children are parents.
-By sending them to Glenamaddy Community School parents are asking the school to act in loco parentis, to act as they would.
-Consequently the Management and Staff seek to create a suitable environment conducive to learning and happiness.
-The Staff of the school is fully conscious of the obligation this puts on it to maintain a productive and co-operative atmosphere where learning can take place.
+Glenamaddy Community School acts in loco parentis while these children are in our care.
+The Management and Staff seek to create a safe and happy environment conducive to learning.
+The Staff of the school is fully conscious of the obligation this puts on them to maintain a productive and co-operative atmosphere where learning can take place.
 Good discipline is everyone’s concern.
 It contributes to order and is an integral part of the educational and socialisation process.
 Our school rules are necessary to protect the general good and the rights of all the school community.

-Our Pastoral Care system makes the student the focus of school life.
-The whole school aims to respond to the needs of our students - spiritually, socially and academically.
+Our school aims to respond to the needs of our students - personally, morally, and academically.
 Every student is encouraged to develop a set of values that embrace respect and responsibility.
-The Pastoral Care Team meets each week to discuss the welfare of our students.
+The Pastoral Care Team meets regularly to discuss the welfare of our students.

-• Senior students act as mentors for First Year students in the first term.
+• Senior students act as prefects for First Year students.

-• Each year has a Year Head who has responsibility for monitoring discipline, academic progress and personal development.
-Files are kept which contain records of each student’s progress, achievements and behaviour together with copies of school reports and family data.
+• Each student has a Year Head who has responsibility for monitoring discipline, academic progress and personal development.

-• The Principal, Deputy Principal, Year Heads and Chaplain meet each week to discuss issues relevant to the management of the school.
+• The Principal, Deputy Principal, Year Heads and Chaplain meet regularly to discuss issues relevant to the students and management of the school.

-• Students and Parents also have the services of a School Chaplain, Guidance Counsellor and Learning Support Teachers.
-You are welcome to make an appointment to speak with our Pastoral Care Team.
+• Students have the services of the School Chaplain, Guidance Counsellor and Learning Support Department.
+Parents wishing to speak with a member of the Pastoral Care team may do so by appointment.

 • This is a “Telling School” which encourages victims and witnesses to come forward.